George Dance (1836-1893)

 At Meavy, another six children were born, while George worked a property of nearly 100 acres, Brisworthy Farm.
 At Brisworthy Farm, George and Martha raised their large family; while George and the older boys worked the farm, Martha had at least one general servant to help around the house.

-(below) The village of Meavy, in Devon, five kilometres northwest of Brisworthy Farm, the family home of the Dance family in the 1880s
+(above) The village of Meavy, in Devon, five kilometres northwest of Brisworthy Farm, the family home of the Dance family in the 1880s

-(above right) A prehistoric stone circle in Devon,
+A prehistoric stone circle in Devon,

 just 400 metres from Brisworthy Farm.
 At the time the Dance family lived